mikeyhodl/hadoop-interview-questions/README.md

 ## Hadoop Interview Questions

-> Click :star:if you like the project.
-Pull Request are highly appreciated.
+*Click :star2: if you like the project.
+Pull Request are highly appreciated.*

 #### Q. Tell us about your cluster?
 #### Q. What is shuffling?